 Wander Hoan Kiem Lake

-Here you’ll find tourists sightseeing mixed with locals getting fit, playing games, and socialising.
-They were holding an event for children while we were walking around, and we were stopped a few times to have conversations with local kids wanting to practice their English (you’ll get this a lot if you look Western throughout Vietnam, people in general are very friendly and the kids would often come up and say hello and practice English with us).
+Here, you’ll find tourists sightseeing mixed with locals getting fit, playing games, and socialising.
+They were holding an event for children while we were walking around.
+So while exploring, we were stopped a few times to have conversations with local kids wanting to practice their English.
+You’ll get this a lot if you look Western throughout Vietnam, people in general are very friendly.
+Local kids would often come up and say hello and practice English with us.

 It takes about 15 minutes to completely circumnavigate the lake, and it’s a lovely walk.
 We went as the sun was going down, just as the lights were coming on.

-A small island sits in the north end of the lake, reachable by the graceful, red Huc Bridge, and is home to the Ngoc Son Temple.
+A small island sits at the north end of the lake, reachable by the graceful, red Huc Bridge, and is home to the Ngoc Son Temple.
 On the south is the Tortoise Tower.

 Try the local coffee